Drive section

 Use the stronger live Illinois chain if you are coming from the Galena side, or use this page first if Rockford is your practical entry anchor.

-Use Freeport as the Handoff
+Use Freeport as the connector

 Freeport